 About this site

-This is the personal blog and website of David Yates (no, not that one), a record of my thoughts and the things I do that may be of interest to others.
-It is unrelated to the country of Spain, outside of the coincidence of their TLD and the last two letters of my surname.
+This is the personal blog and website of David Yates (no, not that one) – a record of my thoughts and things I do which may be of interest to others.
+It is unrelated to the country of Spain, outside of the coincidence of their TLD being the last two letters of my surname.

 Through a GIMP filter, darkly